 - Clock: generates a clock signal.
 The frequency is set by Parameter1, the duty cycle percentage is set by Parameter2, and the phase in degrees is set by Parameter3

 - Pulse: generates a pulse signal.
-Parameter1 determines if the signal is active high or low, the number of data points to hold the signal low is set by Parameter2, and number of data points to hold the signal high is set by Parameter3.
-By default data point lasts 10ns, so use the following formula to determine the pulse frequency:
+Parameter1 determines if the signal is active high or low, the number of data points to hold the signal low is set by Parameter2, and the number of data points to hold the signal high is set by Parameter3.
+By default, a data point lasts 10ns, so use the following formula to determine the pulse frequency:

 - Random: generates a random pattern of outputs at a frequency determined by Parameter1.

 - Custom: generates a custom pattern with frequency determined by Parameter1.
 The contents of the custom signal can be loaded from a file or set by hand by clicking the Parameter Editor button (see below)

 Each signal can be further modified by clicking the Parameter Editor button (), located to the left of the Output column.
 Each Type selection will generate a different menu type.

 Use the Properties button () to change the name or DIO pin of each signal line.
 It is located to the right of the signal name.

 3.3 Plot Controls

 If the plot needs to be set to show a specific point in the pattern, this can be achieved using the drop-down menus directly below the control bar.
 The drop-down with the word “Auto” in it needs to be set to “Manual” to change the other two menus.